 One of the things we love about built-in cabinet solutions is they easily blend style and function in almost any space in your home.
 Plus, they are the ideal solution for adding value, storage and design impact.
 And because built-ins can be designed to cater to your household’s specific needs, the options are virtually endless.
 Read on for some ways to incorporate custom cabinets in every room of your home.

-If you’re following any of the 2019 kitchen design trends, then you know one of the biggest design concepts is all about breaking the rules.
-From mixing metals to the rising popularity of transitional design, mixing and matching styles and design solutions is becoming the norm, as are bold statements such as the use of color or going all black with cabinets.
+If you’re following the latest news on kitchen design trends, then you know one of the biggest design concepts is all about breaking the rules.
+From mixing metals to the popularity of transitional design, mixing and matching styles and design solutions is becoming the norm, as are bold statements such as the use of color or going all black with cabinets.
 Gone are the days where your kitchen cabinets all have to match––today’s modern styles are all about mixing everything from color, wood types and even finishes.
 And don’t forget that kitchen island as an opportunity to maximize your storage space.
 A kitchen island, especially the right size island, is a great source for storage, display and functionality.
 Think of the kitchen island as a functional yet beautiful addition to your kitchen renovation.

 If your bedroom is your own private oasis, then keeping it organized and clutter-free is all part of creating a master bedroom sanctuary.
 A simple way to achieve this bedroom zen is through built-in wall cabinets.
 Not only do they offer customized storage solutions designed specifically for your lifestyle, but they can make for a pretty dramatic statement in the room as well.
 So that’s where building cabinets in the bedroom offers a great way to maximize your bedroom’s storage potential, while doing something impactful in the room, and something healthy for you.
 There are many options depending on the size, shape and wall space in the room.
 Tall, narrow cupboard style cabinets will multiply storage options, while a cabinet above the bed makes for an excellent headboard idea for displaying books, photos or accessories.
 Integrated storage systems that include shelves, hanging spaces, and drawers, and other custom cabinet ideas such as pull-out drawers for shoe storage or cubby-style shelves for neatly holding sweaters, hats or purses are additional options for maximum storage.